- Quick questions

 Use a cold chisel or angle grinder to remove any bumps.

-Lastly, if it is easier to pack a corner out to remove any bumps you can use steel washers, to pack out between the tv mounting bracket and the stone wall.
+As packers, you can use steel washers, between the tv mounting bracket and the stone wall.

 3. Drill a hole in or through the stone into solid fixing behind.